tungeric/SoundCrown/README.md

 [Live page on Heroku](https://soundcrown.herokuapp.com)

 This was a project between Week 8 and Week 10 of App Academy and is meant to be a clone of the popular web-streaming service SoundCloud.
+This application is built using Ruby on Rails for backend with PostgreSQL for the database and ReactJS for the front end.

 ## Key Features: